awsdocs/amazon-efs-user-guide/doc_source/accessing-fs-nfs-permissions.md

     This command grants read\-write\-execute privileges to all users on all EC2 instances that have the file system mounted\.

-## User and group ID permissions on files and directories within a file system<a name="accessing-fs-nfs-permissions-uid-gid"></a>
+## User and Group ID Permissions for Files and Directories Within a File System<a name="accessing-fs-nfs-permissions-uid-gid"></a>

-Files and directories in an Amazon EFS file system support standard Unix\-style read/write/execute permissions based on the user ID and group ID asserted by the mounting NFSv4\.1 client\.
-When a user attempts to access files and directories, Amazon EFS checks their user ID and group IDs to verify the user has permission to access the objects\.
-Amazon EFS also uses these IDs as the owner and group owner for new files and directories the user creates\.
-Amazon EFS does not examine user or group names—it only uses the numeric identifiers\.
+Files and directories in an Amazon EFS file system support standard Unix\-style read, write, and execute permissions based on the user ID and group ID asserted by the mounting NFSv4\.1 client\.
+When users attempt to access files and directories, Amazon EFS checks their user IDs and group IDs to verify that each user has permission to access the objects\.
+Amazon EFS also uses these IDs to indicate the owner and group owner for new files and directories that the user creates\.
+Amazon EFS doesn't examine user or group names—it only uses the numeric identifiers\.

 **Note**
-When you create a user on an EC2 instance, you can assign any numeric UID and GID to the user\.
+When you create a user on an EC2 instance, you can assign any numeric user ID \(UID\) and group ID \(GID\) to the user\.
 The numeric user IDs are set in the `/etc/passwd` file on Linux systems\.
 The numeric group IDs are in the `/etc/group` file\.
 These files define the mappings between names and IDs\.
-Outside of the EC2 instance, Amazon EFS does not perform any authentication of these IDs, including the root ID of 0\.
+Outside of the EC2 instance, Amazon EFS doesn't perform any authentication of these IDs, including the root ID of 0\.

-If a user accesses an Amazon EFS file system from two different EC2 instances, depending on whether the UID for the user is the same or different on those instances, you see different behavior as follows:
+If a user accesses an Amazon EFS file system from two different EC2 instances, depending on whether the UID for the user is the same or different on those instances you see different behavior, as follows:
-+ If the user IDs are the same on both EC2 instances, Amazon EFS considers them to be the same user, regardless of the EC2 instance they use\.
++ If the user IDs are the same on both EC2 instances, Amazon EFS considers them to indicate the same user, regardless of the EC2 instance used\.
 The user experience when accessing the file system is the same from both EC2 instances\.
-+ If the user IDs are not the same on both EC2 instances, Amazon EFS considers them to be different users, and the user experience will not be the same when accessing the Amazon EFS file system from the two different EC2 instances\.
++ If the user IDs aren't the same on both EC2 instances, Amazon EFS considers the users to be different users\.
+The user experience isn't the same when accessing the Amazon EFS file system from the two different EC2 instances\.
-+ If two different users on different EC2 instances share an ID, Amazon EFS considers them the same user\.
++ If two different users on different EC2 instances share an ID, Amazon EFS considers them to be the same user\.

 You might consider managing user ID mappings across EC2 instances consistently\.
-Users can check their numeric ID using the `id` command, as shown following:
+Users can check their numeric ID using the `id` command, as shown following\.

 ```
 $ id